 Incineration refers to the combustion of waste materials, resulting in ash residues and air emissions.
 Gasification, pyrolysis, and vitrification are variations of incineration, and waste-to-energy refers to an incinerator that incorporates technology to generate power from the heat produced during the combustion process.

 Waste incinerators do not eliminate waste – in fact they generate it.
 Since physical matter cannot be destroyed, an incinerator actually transforms the original wasted materials (or resources) into several new forms of waste: air emissions, ash, and liquid discharge (resulting from cleaning processes within the incinerator).
 Incinerators reduce solid waste to approximately 10-15% of the original volume and 20-35% of the original weight, which exits the incinerator in the form of fly ash and bottom ash.
 These new forms are far more difficult to deal with than the original, raw wasted materials.

 Incineration has many downsides, including significant negative impacts on human health (i.e. cancer), low employment, large capital investment with low return and an ongoing landfill requirement for the remaining waste left over from incineration.
 Mixed-waste incinerators are inefficient energy producers, capturing only about 20% of energy generated by the waste.
 Waste-to-energy proponents stress their energy production potential and consequent reduced use of fossil fuels without addressing a far more important issue: the huge loss of resources and energy already used to produce the material being burnt.
 In fact recycling plastic saves 3.7 to 5.2 times more energy, recycling paper saves 2.7 to 4.3 times more energy, and recycling metal saves 30 to 888 times more energy than is gained through incineration (Stats from A Wasted Opportunity).

 Alone, among waste management options, incineration knowingly creates hazardous waste where none existed in the feedstock (municipal solid waste).

-There are a number of potential incineration projects across Aotearoa.
+There are potential incineration projects across Aotearoa.
 These are